Fisher zeroes and the fluctuations of the spectral form factor of chaotic systems: The Random Energy Model

 (b) $\frac1 N \langle \log |Z(\beta)| \rangle = \lim_{n \rightarrow 0} \frac{1}{2} \frac{d}{dn} \langle|Z(\beta)|^{2n}\rangle $\\

 These are quenched averages.
 Sometimes, it happens that quenched and annealed averages to leading order coincide $ \langle Z^n \rangle=\langle Z\rangle^n$ in the large $N$ limit.
-This means that replicas $1,...,n$ are uncoupled, but in our case it also means that we may neglect the fluctuations of level densities: only average densities matter.
+This means that replicas $1,...,n$ are uncoupled, but in this case it also means that one may neglect the fluctuations of level densities: only average densities matter.
 It may be also true that, again, to leading order $ \langle Z Z^\ast \rangle=\langle Z \rangle \; \langle Z^\ast\rangle$: this is the situation in phase I.

-In phase II the situation is the same, provided we are content with the evaluation of $\log Z$ or the energy density.
+In phase II the situation is the same, provided one is content with the evaluation of $\log Z$ or the energy density.
 The latter is frozen at the lowest value $-e_c$.
 If we wish instead to get into the details of the actual distribution of overlaps, we need to understand how the measure is split between the infinity of levels having energy density $-e_c+ O(1/N)$, in particular the two lowest.
-This information, which we shall not discuss here, needs \cite{derrida1981random} that we consider the quenched average, break replica symmetry, and for this use the correlation between levels.
+This information, which we shall not discuss here, needs \cite{derrida1981random} that one considers the quenched average, break replica symmetry, and for this use the correlation between levels.

 In phase III the situation is hybrid: the limit $\frac 1 N \langle \log Z(\beta)\rangle$ simply does not exist.
 On the other hand, $\frac1 N \langle \log |Z(\beta)| \rangle $ does, and furthermore $\frac1 N \langle |Z(\beta)|^{2n} \rangle =\frac1 N \langle |Z(\beta)|^2 \rangle^n $.
 Here the replicas corresponding to $Z$ and $Z^*$ are coupled, but different pairs may or may not be, in this case they are not.
 At any rate, the correlation of level densities enters into the solution.